 Materials for fibre works were selected for the project.
-They included materials that were close to my environment and most especially what I perceive to be "warm" and "alive" and have economic, social, and religious and some other uses.
-They include Coconut fibre, raffia, palm tree fibre and kenaf fibre.
+Materials that were close to my environment and most especially what I perceive to be "warm" and "alive" and have economic, social, religious and some other uses.
+They include Coconut fibre, raffia, palm tree fibre and jute sack fibre.
 Dylon and potassium permanganate dyes of various colours were used to dye some of the fibres to enhance the brightness of the materials.
-The other materials which were no mean items but served as lifeless, hard and cold substances to render support for the main materials to be built on.
-These included iron rods, wood and nylon strings.
+The other materials which were no mean items but served as lifeless, hard and cold substance to render support for the main materials to be built on included iron rods, wood and nylon strings.

 The natural fibre was chosen as the materials for my project due to the love and passion for its works.
-The purpose was to disabuse some people's mind from the fact that not only strong and durable materials could be used for works that stand for permanency.
+The purpose was to disabuse some people's mind from the fact that not only strong, durable materials to mention a few, could be used for works that stand for permanency.
+Finally, I agree to the fact that art has travelled very far from pre-historic to modern art.
 Various experiments were carried out which led to the main project works.